ShadowNightCoder/home-assignment/task 3/README.md

 ### 🔴 The "Bad Run" (Vulnerable Login)
 This demonstrates a successful SQL injection attack that bypasses the authentication logic entirely.
 You can attack either the password or the username field:

-### 🔴 The "Bad Run" (Vulnerable Login)
-This demonstrates a successful SQL injection attack that bypasses the authentication logic entirely.
-You can attack either the password or the username field:

 **Option A: Attack the Password Field**
 1. Go to the **Legacy System** card in the UI.
 2. **Username:** *(Enter absolutely any text)*